VISmodding/VIS-DMG-2.0/README.md

 - 1 watt audio speaker support
 - a cool design in which the front view of the console is totally covered by the PCBs
 - mainboard and IPS board are 4-layer PCBs in which analog and digital lines are kept separated in order to minimize audio noise (separated analog/digital/power ground are kept in this version.
 They are connected only into a single point).
 Clearly audio noise cannot be completely removed since the CPU accept only an unique 5v line (without a separated analog input for the audio).
 Anyway, the low audio noise in this version probably is the cleaner audio you can have by using a lipo battery and the high volume provided by 1 watt speaker.
+See the begininng of the youtube video [DMG v2](https://youtu.be/ocfiRfwsmjU) to see it in action.

 ## Warning: